DenDrummer/RealmsEdge/README.md

 # 1: Getting the modpack running

-## 1.1: Forge
+## 1.1A: Forge
-First off you need to install Forge version 35.1.37 for Minecraft version 1.16.4 There's plenty of existing guides for this.
+First off you need to install Forge version 35.1.37 for Minecraft version 1.16.4 Forge downloads can be found here: http://files.minecraftforge.net/ There's plenty of existing guides for installing Forge ModLoader (FML).
+While newer version of Forge might still work, it's not always guaranteed.
+Using this version of Forge and the versions of mods listed in this repository should guarantee compatibility.
-All mods go into the mods folder in your `.minecraft` root folder.
+By default, all mods go into the mods folder in your `.minecraft` root folder.

+## 1.1B: Vivecraft
+If you own a VR headset or want to see the movement of others that are playing in VR, you'll want to use Vivecraft.
+It will also come with Optifine already installed.
+The general installation instructions can be found on the download page here: http://www.vivecraft.org/downloads/

 ## 1.2: Required mods
 These mods are required to be able to join the server.